Shannon Tan: Professional career

 Tan turned professional in January 2024 after she earned her card for the Ladies European Tour (LET) by finishing tied 8th at Q-School, the first Singaporean to earn an LET card.

 In January, she was runner-up at the Webex Players Series Murray River, two strokes behind Kazuma Kobori in her professional debut.
 In February, she won the Magical Kenya Ladies Open in her LET debut.
 By April, she had climbed into the top-200 on the Women's World Golf Rankings for the first time, and a year later into the top-100, after runner-up finishes at the 2024 Hero Women's Indian Open and 2025 Jabra Ladies Open, and 3rd place finishes at the 2024 Ladies Italian Open and 2025 Lalla Meryem Cup.

 Tan captured her second LET title after winning the Amundi German Masters by a single stroke ahead of Helen Briem in June 2025.
+After also winning the Hero Women's Indian Open in October, she led the final 2025 Ladies European Tour Order of Merit ranking, becoming the first player from Singapore to do so.

+In August 2026, Tan finished tied for sixth at the Women's British Open with a one under par total of 283.
+It was her best finish at a major championship and the best result by a Singaporean golfer at a women's major.
+She closed with a two under par round of 69 and finished four strokes behind winner Shiho Kuwaki.